snoopyuj/BSelection/README.md

 # BSelection

-The Unity tool for quickly selecting multiple gameobjects in the scene
+The Unity tool designed for quickly selecting recorded list of objects in the scene.

+## Usage

+After selecting the objects you want to record, press the save button to store the chosen items for easy retrieval in the future.
+Additionally, you can name the group for the selection to categorize it.

 ## Demo
 ---